DEPI-DevOps/Demo/README.md

 - From Config Menu -> Tools -> Create NodeJS Installation named `node-22`
 - Create a Pipeline for `app_nodejs` and a `Jenkinsfile` in the `app_nodejs` folder
 - Connect the pipeline with GitHub Repository using the credentials plugin.
-  - For automatic builds, setup SCM polling or Git hooks (available only when).
+  - For automatic builds, setup SCM polling or Git hooks (available only when Jenkins server is public).
 - Choose pipeline from SCM and configure the location of `Jenkinsfile`
 - Trigger the build and monitor status (you may also install OpenSea plugin for a nicer UI).